planetserver/ps2-documentation/developer_documentation/ports_tomcat.md

 # TOMCAT ports for PlanetServer

 We created 3 different directories for each of the services.
 In our configuration the directories are in **/storage/local/tomcats/**.
-For each tomcat we have to assign the right port in the server.xml file found in **tomcat_SERVICE/conf/service.xml**.
+For each tomcat we have to assign the right port in the server.xml file found in **tomcat_SERVICE/conf/service.xml** (e.g. tomcat_geoserver/conf/service.xml for the geoserver).

 1. **<Connector port="8081" protocol="HTTP/1.1"** for SECORE
 2. **<Connector port="8082" protocol="HTTP/1.1"** for WMS